 If you are considering home improvements just to update your home or to increase its value as an investment, there is an important tax exemption that you should know about when you go to sell your home.

 Your home is an investment, and you are required to pay tax when your investments increase in value.
 This is important information if selling your home is part of your plan.
-The Government does allow you to sell your home tax-free, but you need to report its sale on your tax return.
+The Government does allow you to sell your home tax free, but you need to report its sale on your tax return.
 You also need to designate it as your principal residence.
-This reporting structure is part of the new tax policy introduced in late 2016.

 These policies are meant to crack down on people that own multiple properties and are not accurately reporting their activity, but average single-home homeowners are still impacted.